-Range cookers can feature multiple ovens, a grill, and some even have a warming/storage drawer.
+Range cookers can feature multiple ovens and a grill, and some even have a warming/storage drawer.
 Whereas you would need to buy multiple separate built-in appliances to get the same amount of features.

 Think about what features and functions you need to help decide which is the best choice for you and your cooking.

 5. Energy Efficiency & Connections